amir14a/balonet_challenge_app/README.md

 - Load images from network
 - Manual night mode
 - Two languages for app and database
-- Manually Changing text sizes
+- Manually changing text sizes
+- Fully rtl support for layouts and languages

 ## Technologies
 I use these libraries and packages for developing this app: